Phionex-m/Contest/Readme.txt

 I made an application that takes from the user the age by daus an the application give the age wiyh years , days an months

+##### Problems (V _ W _ Y _ Z _ T ) this problems explain itself

+##########  U. Float or int //

+This problem wants from me to show if the number which the user integer or float if it integer I print  it's integer and print the integer part if it float I print it's float and print the integer part then the float part I use casting in it to ease the solution

+######## X. Two intervals //

+This problem wants from me to found the intersection of the interval

+The intersection of the intervals

+We calculate the the max value of the starting point and then calculate the min of the end

+If the max smaller  than or equal min then the intersection is the max value and the min value

+If no intersection print -1

+Example 1. *First Example (1 15 5 27)*:
+   - max_start = max(1,5) = 5
+   - min_end = min(15,27) = 15
+   - 5 ≤ 15 → intersection exists: "5 15"

+Max min : #include < algorithm >

+########### S. Interval //

+The problem wants from me to reach the intervals which the program specify